MrSKKY/KeyAuth-VB-Example/README.md

 https://gyazo.com/b4aaf79dfdafaad0f0b2efa507a6cfbd

-import it here and you're ready to go :)
+Import it in VB as reference and you're ready to go :)

 **What is KeyAuth?**